Niklas81/mithril-interactive-tutorial/README.md

 - Read the guide in the browser window
 - Read the comments in the DevTools editor pane (comments change with each lesson)
-- Experiment in DevTools' live editor, debugger, console, etc
+- Experiment in the DevTools live editor, debugger, console, etc
-- Change to the next lesson
+- Load the next lesson

 ## Current State of the Tutorial

 This tutorial is a work in progress.
-I plan to add lessons as time provides.
+I plan to add new lessons as time provides.
 I heartily welcome suggestions and criticism.
 If you find mistakes, and you will, please submit a pull request.

+## Teaching Philosophy

+- Each lesson builds on the last.
+Concepts are intentionally left out so as to focus on a few core concepts.
+Later lessons should fill in the gaps.
+- This tutorial takes a "Components First" approach.
+By the popularity of React and Web Components it seems clear that components and their role in the structure of MVC apps is readily comprehensible to most developers.

 ## Credits